Attributes helper

 The idea to solve this is quite intuitive.
 Let’s have a dictionary, where the key represents a unique identifier, and the value is another object holding the attributes for this object.

-For example, the unique identifier could be the Device
+For example, the unique identifier could be the Device object, containing

-object.
-Then this device_attr
+a an device_attr object.
+Then this device_attr contains another dictionary

-with ipv4
+with ipv4 key.

 You can find below the structure that the object needs to hold to keep all the information of the configuration.